LispCookbook/cl-cookbook/functions.md

 We can find this limit in the variable `call-arguments-limit`.
 It depends on the implementation.
-While it is rather large on SBCL (4611686018427387903), we have another option to apply a function with arguments of arbitrary length: `reduce`.
+While it is rather large on SBCL (2³⁰ = 1073741824 on amd64), we have another option to apply a function with arguments of arbitrary length: `reduce`.

 ### `reduce`